TheNeXa/extend-closing-automation/README.md

 ```

 ## Why Bother?
-If you’re stuck dealing with late containers (like at PT Ocean Network Express Indonesia or wherever), this saves you from typing emails all day.
+If you’re stuck dealing with late containers, this saves you from typing emails all day.
 It catches stuff on time, cuts the mistakes, and makes terminals happy with nice emails and files.
 Less hassle, more done.

 ## How to Use It
 - **Sheets**: Need `Extend Data` (requests) and `Vessel` (schedules—name, opening, closing, terminal).